 Case Study: Hic sunt leones?
 The Morava valley region during the Early Middle Ages

-"Hic sunt leones" is a joint project of the University of Vienna and the University of Nitra (Slovakia) and is funded by the Centre for International Cooperation & Mobility (ICM) of the Austrian Agency for International Cooperation in Education and Research (OeAD-GmbH).
+Cooperation & Mobility (ICM) of the Austrian Agency for International Cooperation in Education and Research (OeAD-GmbH).
 It investigates the development of the border region between Austria and Slovakia during the Early Middle Ages and aims at creating a homogenous state of research that scholars from both countries will benefit from.
 It cooperates closely with the Project "Frontier, Contact Zone or No Man’s Land" and DPP.

 The area of interest is defined by the Morava/March River that forms the central axis and its adjacent areas.
 In Slovakia it covers the territory of the Záhorie region (South of Myjava River to the Bratislava Gates area) and in Austria it covers parts of the so-called Marchfeld.